Different Audiences · Different Data · Different Workflows

 Coverage depthDeep on CBD office towers, thinner elsewhereAny commercial address, deepest in industrial estates

-Data modelBuilding-by-building compiled recordLive scan of every occupier inside a radius
+Data modelBuilding-by-building compiled recordLive scan of every occupier in the surrounding precinct

-Data freshnessPeriodic review + refresh cyclesLive at scan time
+Data freshnessPeriodic review + refresh cyclesLive at scan time, plus fortnightly Movement Signals

-Contact dataLimited, building manager, landlord, select tenantsDecision-maker at each operator, verified emails
+Contact dataLimited, building manager, landlord, select tenantsVerified decision-maker at each occupier

 Outreach workflowNot built inDrafted outreach per scan